 Lawyers, contractors, travel, marketing, and more all have their own special review websites.
 There’s more than can be tracked manually.Your customer's first impression of your business is likely on a review website.
 People trust those things!
 Click To Tweet

 These reviews are extremely important because they can drive a lot of business.
 If you have 2 reviews averaging 4.7 stars and your competitor has 10 reviews at 4.6 then you have some catching up to do even with the slightly higher average.
-Luckily there are some easy and highly effective solutions to manage online reviews including do it yourself review management methods to get more of and manage your reviews.
+Luckily, there are some easy and highly effective solutions to manage online reviews and manage directory listings such as a local marketing automation tool.

 The first place consumers often look is the big review sites.
 That doesn’t mean specialty sites aren’t just as important though.
 Some specialty sites rank higher than the big review sites for important local keywords.